The Broken Sword of the Empire: Criticism

-Maxim Kalashnikov is often criticised for not being objective in his books.
+Maxim Kalashnikov has been criticised for not being objective in his books.

 Achievements

 It is true that the elements exposed in the book are very hard to find anywhere else, like the AYaKS aerospaceship programme, the Soviet plasma anti-friction generator, the Ekranoplan programme, and names of Soviets that fought in Korea, Cuba, Algeria, Vietnam, Egypt, Somalia, Syria, Afghanistan but also on the territory of the Soviet Union.
 To Kalashnikov, those people were the "Hammer and Sword" of the Soviet nation.
 They were previously unknown in the Soviet era because of the secrecy policy.